ankitAMD/1Ant_Bees_classification_Pytorch/README.md

-AFTER THIS OPEN JUPYTER AND SELECT PYTHON ON NEW ENVIRONMENT AND WRITE THIS PROGRAM https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html https://towardsdatascience.com/transfer-learning-using-pytorch-4c3475f4495(FOR UNDERSTANDING TUTORIAL ON MEDIUM)
+AFTER THIS OPEN JUPYTER AND SELECT PYTHON ON NEW ENVIRONMENT AND WRITE THIS PROGRAM https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html

+https://towardsdatascience.com/transfer-learning-using-pytorch-4c3475f4495       (FOR UNDERSTANDING TUTORIAL ON MEDIUM)